Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthTheoretically, the GeForce GTX 460 should perform much faster than the GeForce 8300 GS (OEM) overall. (explain)
+Memory BandwidthTheoretically speaking, the GeForce GTX 460 should be quite a bit faster than the GeForce 8300 GS (OEM) overall. (explain)

-Pixel RateThe GeForce GTX 460 should be a lot (about 1700%) better at FSAA than the GeForce 8300 GS (OEM), and capable of handling higher resolutions better. (explain)
+Pixel RateThe GeForce GTX 460 will be quite a bit (about 1700%) faster with regards to AA than the GeForce 8300 GS (OEM), and also will be capable of handling higher screen resolutions without slowing down too much. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison